1/32 - 1/16teaspoonsteviaoptional: see Recipe Notes for sweetener info.

 Appearance: This recipe uses whole almonds.
 If you want your almond milk to be more uniform in appearance, you can use blanched almonds.
 Otherwise, you will have specks of the almond skins in the resulting milk.

-Stir and Serve: If you don't strain the milk (the way I typically don't), you can either stir the solids into the mix as you wish or use the solids for another purpose.
+Stir and Serve: If you don't strain the milk (I typically don't), you can either stir the solids into the mix as you wish or use the solids for another purpose.

 If you are doing a food plan like Trim Healthy Mama, a more acceptable proportion is 1/2 cup almonds per 4 cups of water.
 You can thicken the resultant milk with glucomannan if desired.
 This recipe is an "S" for THM.